Bea Ballard: Television career

-While Creative Head of BBC Entertainment Events, Bea Ballard put forward to the then Controller of BBC One, Peter Fincham, the idea of How Do You Solve a Problem Like Maria?.
-She successfully got the series commissioned, and off the ground.
-The programme was the first time that a West End musical had been cast via a television show, with the public voting on contestants drawn from open auditions held all over Britain.
-The programme has spawned other continuations of the format, such as Grease for ITV and NBC in America.
-The format is also being adapted internationally for a number of other musicals.
+While Creative Head of BBC Entertainment Events, Ballard put forward to the Controller of BBC One, Peter Fincham, the idea of How Do You Solve a Problem Like Maria?.
+The programme was the first time that a West End musical had been cast via a television show, with the public voting on contestants drawn from open auditions.
+The format has been adapted internationally for a number of other musicals.

-Following the How Do You Solve a Problem Like Maria?, the BBC developed Any Dream Will Do, the search to cast the lead in Andrew Lloyd Webber's West End revival of Joseph and the Amazing Technicolor Dreamcoat.

 Ballard also worked with Stephen Fry on Weekend for BBC Four.
 The weekend included the documentary 50 Not Out, and the programme Guilty.
 She helped to persuade Ronnie Barker to come out of retirement and reunite with Ronnie Corbett to make The Two Ronnies Sketchbook series.

 Ballard re-launched the Parkinson chat show hosted by Michael Parkinson for BBC One.
-The show featured top international talent – from David and Victoria Beckhams' first solo and joint interviews, to Paul McCartney's first interview following the death of wife Linda, to George Michael and Hugh Grant's first interviews since their lives were affected by scandal.

 Chairman of BAFTA Television Committee

 Ballard was elected Chairman of the BAFTA Television Committee, and served from 2001 to 2003.
-Prior to this position, she was elected to BAFTA Council & served for six years.
+Prior to this position, she was elected to BAFTA Council and served for six years.
 She was also Chairman of the BAFTA Events Committee for two years, producing a number of keynote speeches with channel controllers and she launched The Independent View – a series of interviews and profiles of the television industry's leading independents.
 During her tenure at BAFTA, she expanded its television programming through the development of the BAFTA Tributes series.
 She also oversaw annually the television juries and chaired many herself, ranging from drama to comedy.